Aerosol spread during maxillary sinus floor elevation: Piezosurgery vs conventional rotary system. A cadaver study.

 Authors

 Materials and Methods Twelve fresh human cadavers were used for this study.
-Bilateral osseous windows were created on the lateral wall of the maxillary sinus using either piezosurgery or conventional high-speed rotary device under copious irrigation with methylene blue mixed saline solution.
-Aerosol spread was scored by scoring the count of droplets on graph papers placed next to the operating table before each surgical procedure.
+Bilateral osseous windows were created on the lateral wall of the maxillary sinus using either piezosurgery or a conventional high-speed rotary device under copious irrigation with methylene blue mixed saline solution.
+Aerosol spread was scored by scoring the count of droplets on graph paper placed next to the operating table before each surgical procedure.

 Downloads